onisstudio/learning-management-system-ms4/README.md

 ### User Stories

-As a Student I want to:
+- as a Student I want to:

   - view a list of courses so I can select some to purchase
   - view individual course details so I can view the price, description or image
   - add a course to my cart so that I can buy that course
   - review my cart so I can make adjustments prior to checkout
   - review my orders so I can see what I’ve purchased in the past
   - search for a course so that I can find a specific course
   - add a rating for a ourse so that other students can know the course rating

-As an Admin I want to:
+- as an Admin I want to:

   - add new courses so I can have more students joining
   - add as many lessons as I need for a course so that students learn new things
   - add a course in a specific topic so that can make it easier for students to easily find courses

 ### Structure